Autodesk Inc at Robert W Baird Global Consumer, Technology & Ser

 Simon Mays-Smith - Autodesk, Inc. - VP of IR

 Great.
 Thanks, Joe.
-Firstly, the usual statements.
+I'm going to start by just reading Safe Harbor statement.
 We may make forward-looking statements during the course of this presentation.
-Please refer to our SEC filings for information on risks and other factors that may cause our actual results to differ materially from these statements.
+Please refer to our SEC filings for information on risks and other factors that may cause our actual results to differ.

+So good morning.
+Welcome, everyone.
+Just going to spend a couple of minutes talking about who we are and what we do.
+We are sort

-Autodesk Inc at Robert W Baird Global Consumer, Technology & Services Conference (Virtual) Transcript
+Autodesk Inc at Robert W Baird Global Consumer, Technology & Services Conference Transcript

 |Access to All Earning Calls and Stock Analysis